 Continue reading “Should Sambar be Sour, Salty or Hot?
 And Other Sambar Hints.”

 Rasavangi is a spicy, tamarind based eggplant dish that is a wonderful change from a regular sambar.
-It is very common in South Indian households.
+It is similar to a Kootu or Pitlay and is very common in South Indian households.

-Rasavangi is a close cousin of the arachuvitta sambar, but with different spices.
-It is also very close to pitlai.
+Rasavangi is a close cousin of the Arachuvitta Kootu/Sambar, but with different spices.
+It is also very close to Pitlay.
 It is a good example of how a small change in spices can make a dish taste very different.
 This has a wonderful flavour profile of coriander and coconut.
 All you need with it is some rice and perhaps a simple potato dish, papadums or a vegetable curry.